-Mr. and Mrs. Guerrero opened the main branch of Grilla in Antipolo back in 1998.
-At first, it was conceptualized as a bar and grill, but after a while, the establishment has evolved into a casual restaurant in MOA offering Filipino cuisine.
+In 1998, Mr. and Mrs. Guerrero opened the main branch of Grilla in Antipolo.
+Initially conceptualized as a bar and grill, the establishment has since evolved into a casual restaurant in MOA, specializing in Filipino cuisine.

 Appetizer of Grilla